All Butter Pie Crust

 Ingredients and Substitutions

-• All-purpose flour.
-Pastry flour works well in place of all-purpose flour in this pie crust recipe.
-Also, a 1:1 all-purpose gluten-free flour can be used, however you may need to adjust the amount of water accordingly.
+• All-purpose flour.ย Pastry flour works well in place of all-purpose flour in this pie crust recipe.
+Use a 1:1 all-purpose gluten-free flour to make this recipe gluten-free.

-• Salted butter: Unsalted butter can be used in place of salted butter.
-For a dairy-free, vegan pie crust you can substitute vegan butter (like Earth balance)
+• Salted butter:ย Unsalted butter can be used in place of salted butter.
+For a dairy-free, vegan pie crust you can substitute vegan butter (like Earth balance) (which is what was used to make thisย dairy-free pumpkin pie)!

-• Egg Wash. this is totally optional!
+• Egg Wash.ย this is optional.
 Heavy cream can also be used in place of eggs, or a 1:1 mixture of the two.

 Nutrition